 - Multi Stream UDP/TCP Traffic Generator and Analyzer

 - ExpertTCP™ - (Available with Multi Stream Traffic Generator Analyzer)

 With the capability to generate/receive traffic with stacked VLAN (Q-in-Q) and stacked MPLS, PacketExpert™ 10G finds use in testing a wide range of networks – from testing individual links/switches, testing local Ethernet/IP networks (LAN), end to end testing of Wide Area Networks (WAN), testing Core/MPLS networks, and much more.

 With additional licensing (CXG100) enable remote controlling of PacketExpert™ through multiple command-line based clients.
-Supported clients includes C#, TCL, and Python.
+Supported clients includes C# and Python.
 The Command line Interface (CLI) feature allows the users to access all the aforementioned functionalities remotely via clients using MAPS™ CLI Server.

 Ethernet / IP Testing

 PacketExpert™ 10G - Portable

 In Layer1 testing, data is carried over Layer1 frames.
 Only the Preamble, SFD and Frame Check Sequence are present.
 Apart from these fields, the entire frame consists of the payload (BERT pattern).

 GL’s PacketExpert™ supports layer 1 testing with

 - Intuitive GUI Layer selection option allows user to easily configure Layer1 testing, as well as other layers